ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/USER_GUIDE.md

 #### High Resource Usage
 - Close the Performance Graphs tab when not needed
 - Reduce the refresh rate of monitoring features
-- Close unnecessary browser tabs while using SimpleRTOS
+- Close unnecessary browser tabs while using Arthashila

 #### Tasks Not Saving
 - Ensure you have write permissions to the application directory